×

 Ginger has been used for centuries as a remedy for stomach aches and other digestive discomforts, but it also has a lot to offer those with chronic pain and inflammation.
 The pungent root has anti-inflammatory properties and lots of antioxidants, plus some analgesic ability: that is, it can fight inflammation, protect your joints and tissues from further inflammation, and even reduce the amount of pain you feel.

-In fact, one arthritis study found that ginger reduced pain and stiffness an average of 40% over the placebo.
-You can either take ginger capsules, or grate fresh ginger into your salads, stir-fries, soups or even smoothies.
+In fact, one arthritis study found that ginger reduced pain and stiffness by an average of 40% over the placebo.
+You can either take ginger capsules or grate fresh ginger into your salads, stir-fries, soups or even smoothies.

 6. Broccoli